 Optical Detector – IR Flame Detector

 The optical detectors offered from IEP include infrared and ultraviolet infrared.
-They can be integrated in explosion protection designs for very specific applications.
-The IR detector is typically used in dust collection applications where a low Kst threshold is required or a vapor is present to look for a flash.
+They can be integrated into explosion protection designs for very specific applications.
+The IR detector is typically used in dust collection applications where a low Kst threshold is required or vapor is present to look for a flash.

-The signals coming from the sensors in the process are recorded, tested and confirmed in the control unit and sent out to their corresponding locations according to their severity and wiring design.
-Important features are monitoring and activation lines being checked for wire breaks, ground faults and short circuits continuously.
-Upon each start of the system the unit goes through a self-test to confirm that is is verified electronically.
-The outputs provided from the units are alarms, troubles and process interlocks.
+The signals coming from the sensors in the process are recorded, tested, and confirmed in the control unit and sent out to their corresponding locations according to their severity and wiring design.
+Important features are monitoring and activation lines being checked for wire breaks, ground faults, and short circuits continuously.
+Upon each start of the system, the unit goes through a self-test to confirm that it is verified electronically.
+The outputs provided from the units are alarms, troubles, and process interlocks.

 Explosion suppression systems are crucial and required protection needed for applications such as:

 - Dust collection systems – Explosion suppression and/or isolation are common options included in these types of systems where compressed air cleaning of filter cartridges creates a dust cloud.

 - Spray drying systems – An explosion suppression system is needed due to the high volume of potentially explosive material.